CoderShubham2000/CoderShubham2000/README.md

 I am a highly motivated, passionate, and determined Computer Science student at Sister Nivedita University.
 I have proven skills and adaptability gained through the events and work placements in various organizations.
 I am looking forward to getting a work placement  to enhance my skills and value to the organization & myself.

-### I am a Leader, Engineer, Cybersecurity Analyst!
+### I am a Leader, Engineer, Cybersecurity Analyst and wanna-be IAS!

 - 🔭 I’m currently working on a Machine Learning Project - Genre Classification from Music Data Set
 - 🌱 I’m currently learning Flutter, Dart, and everything :-3